SayBender/SEFEE/README.md

 Thus, using Bagged trees in MATLAB R2019 (treeBagger) we implemented MVRF with some differences.
 The R implementation uses a matrix reponse variable, however, response variable in Bagged trees is column vector.
 So we train multiple bagged trees (one for each error type).
 More details are specified in ``MVRFdo.m``.

 NOTE: the baselines do not work directly with 3D arrays (tensors) so we had to unroll tensor into matrix (or in other words convert the data into MVRF ready format).
-All specific details are laid out in MVRFdataprep.m and MVRFdo.m.
+All specific details are laid out in ``MVRFdataprep.m`` and ``MVRFdo.m``.

 To run MVRF experiment, simply run:
 ```